dighr/audio_analysis/README.md

 # Audio Analysis
+This project is divided into two parts:
-In this project, an API is created to transcribe and analyze the sentiment values of audio files.
+- an API is created to transcribe, translate, and analyze the sentiment values of audio files using multiple commercial APIs.
-The audio file have to be in any of the following formats (WAV, MP3, OGG)
+- The audio file have to be in any of the following formats (WAV, MP3, OGG)

 ### Prerequisites
 All of the following needs to be downloaded in your device